June 18, 2018

-State Advocacy News: Justice Reform Starts With You!
+State Advocacy News: Advocacy Planning for Criminal Justice Reform

 As a previously incarcerated person who had his voting rights restored in 1996, Denver Schimming knew the power and importance of voting.
 His years in prison taught him that the criminal justice system could change only if impacted people spoke out.
 After his incarceration, voting was one of his highest priorities.

 Punitive responses to gang violence are not effective

 Residents of the communities that experience gang crime want it to stop, and there are better ways to make that happen than sending more people to prison for ever longer sentences.